Asbestos in Drywall Tape

 Military construction workers may have been exposed to asbestos in drywall on a regular basis.
 If you are a U.S. veteran with mesothelioma, you may qualify to get benefits from the U.S. Department of Veterans Affairs (VA).

 Mesothelioma VA benefits typically pay out almost $4,000 each month.
-Further, you can also get care from top mesothelioma doctors that work with the VA for free or at a low cost.
+Further, you can also get care from top mesothelioma doctors who work with the VA for free or at a low cost.

 File for mesothelioma VA benefits now with help from Eric Hall, our VA-accredited attorney and a fellow U.S. veteran.